Deploy add-ins in the admin center

 Before you begin, see Determine if Centralized Deployment of add-ins works for your organization.

 In the admin center, go to the Settings > Add-ins page.
 If you don't see the Add-in Page, go to the Settings > Integrated apps > Add-ins page.

 Select Deploy Add-in at the top of the page, and then select Next.

-The admin center is getting updated to deployment experience with Integrated Apps.
-Integrated Apps is only visible to Global administrators, while for others the old experience still exists.
+You can also deploy add-ins in the admin center through Integrated Apps.
+Integrated Apps is visible to Global and Exchange administrators.
 If you don't see the above steps, go to the Centralized Deployment section by going to Settings > Integrated apps.
 On the top of the Integrated apps page, choose Add-ins.

 Select an option and follow the instructions.